Starting a childcare business in the UK? Three things you need to do

 - Staff have all the correct and relevant qualifications for the job they are recruited to do.

 - You carry out Disclosure and Barring Scheme (DBS) checks for all potential team members before their employment begins.
+(You can find out more information about the process here.)

 - You meet child-to-staff ratios, as outlined in the regulatory standards listed above.